-- 13.1.
-Glasgow City Council recognises that returning to work following a long term absence can be physically and mentally challenging and that an employee may require additional support at this time. - 13.2.
-In order to support a return to work, management will, in consultation with the employee, consider a paid phased return to work of up to four weeks.

-- 13.3.
-A phased return may be suggested by management, occupational health, the employee or their GP. - 13.4.
-A number of factors will be considered in agreeing the phased return to work plan; the operational needs of the service, the nature of the employee's role, the employee's current state of health, advice from occupational health, advice from the employee's GP and the employee's engagement with the attendance management process. - 13.5.
-Throughout the phased return, the manager will monitor progress towards a full return to work and discuss progress with the employee prior to resuming full duties.
+- 12.1.
+Glasgow City Council recognises that returning to work following a long term absence can be physically and mentally challenging and that an employee may require additional support at this time. - 12.2.
+In order to support a return to work from a long-term absence, management may, in consultation with the employee, consider a paid phased return to work of up to four weeks. - 12.3.
+A phased return may be recommended by management, occupational health, the employee or their GP. - 12.4.
+Managers will consider a number of factors determining the appropriateness of a phased return to work plan; the operational needs of the service, the nature of the employee's role, the employee's current state of health, the length of absence, advice from occupational health, advice from the employee's GP and the employee's engagement with the attendance management process. - 12.5.
+Throughout the phased return arrangements, such as progression such as a gradual build of working days, the manager will monitor progress towards a full return to work and discuss progress with the employee prior to resuming full duties.